sensasi-delight/nextui-alert/README.md

 The `NextuiAlert` component is a versatile, customizable alert for React applications, built using [NextUI](https://nextui.org/) and TypeScript.
 This component provides a sleek, flexible solution for notifications, error handling, and other alert use cases, easily integrated into any project.

+> [!IMPORTANT]
+> The `NextuiAlert` component was created to address the absence of a built-in alert component in NextUI at the time.
+However, with the release of NextUI [`v2.6.2`](https://github.com/nextui-org/nextui/releases/tag/%40nextui-org%2Freact%402.6.2), an `Alert` component has been introduced.
+Since the purpose of this package has been fulfilled, we recommend using the [built-in `Alert` component from NextUI](https://nextui.org/docs/components/alert) instead of this package.

 <img src="https://github.com/user-attachments/assets/95a04a63-45cc-49c9-9d78-4ffa591b3aaa" height="auto" width="640" />

 > [!TIP]